 Home Insurance Policies Based on Property Type

 • Condo Insurance: Condo insurance provides coverage for individual units within a condominium and is purchased by those who live in such a property type.
-This insurance type safeguards possessions, like furniture, appliances, clothing, locker items, among others of the condo unit owner.
+This insurance type safeguards possessions, like furniture, appliances, clothing, and locker items, among others, of the condo unit owner.
 Additionally, it also protects the owner from any physical injury or property damage unintentionally done by others.

 • Tenant Insurance: Tenant insurance or renter’s insurance is purchased by people living on rent to protect their personal belongings like appliances, furniture, clothes, locker items, etc., and get liability coverage.
 While moving into a rented property, landlords may demand a tenant’s insurance done by the former.